csh970605/csh970605.github.io/_posts/2023-04-01-Naive_Bayes.md

 </font>
 </center>

-And you can get more information about Bayes' Therom in [here](https://csh970605.github.io/posts/Bayes_Theorem/)
+And you can get more information about Bayes' Theroem in [here](https://csh970605.github.io/posts/Bayes_Theorem/)
 <br><br>

 # What is Naive bayes?

 Classify the data based on the Bayesian theory.
-I will explain step by step below.<br>
-Before starting steps, let's assume that we have a data set like image.<br>
+I will explain step by step below.
+Before starting steps, let's assume that we have a dataset like the one in the image.<br>

 <center>
 <img src="https://user-images.githubusercontent.com/28240052/229355657-a9928c9b-49b4-4bad-b0bd-b8c2d1da8873.png" width=500>
 </center>
 <br>
-Gray dot is a data that we want to predict.<br>
-Then we will predict the category between "Walks" and "Drives" by probability:<br>
+The gray dot represents a data point that we want to predict.
+Then we will predict the category between "Walks" and "Drives" based on probability:<br>

 + Walks probability:<br>